sreecharan04/ECN-try-once-in-ns3/socket-base-changes.md

 2. We must implement the changes in the tcp-socket-base files to support the congestion control for control packets.

 3. Since the tos field in the Ip header is being set for each packet in the Addsockettags() method, we changed the function by adding a Boolean variable which is marked true only if it is a SYN/ACK packet.
 The function sets the ECT bit whenever the data packets are sent in an ECN enabled connection and also if the packet is SYN/ACK packet from an ECN enabled responder.
 We altered the condition in SendEmptypacket() method where the AddSockettag() method is called and set the state of the responder to ECN_IDLE before sending the SYN/Ack Packet.
 Also, the Boolean variable is set to true if the packet is SYN/Ack packet.
-We don’t change the other TCP flags being set as the other flags are same in already implemented ClassicEcn and Ecn++.
+We don’t change the other TCP flags being set as the other flags are same in already implemented ClassicEcn and Ecn+.
 ```
 TcpSocketBase::AddSocketTags (const Ptr<Packet> &p,bool withEct) const //withEct boolean variable added here
 {